MaskingTechnology/jitar/migrations/migrate-from-0.4.x-to-0.5.0.md

 Working with health checks that need to access application resources had a few limitations.
 To overcome these, we've made breaking changes to the health check implementation.

+### Old situation

-Let's look at the current implementation first.
+Let's look at the 'old' implementation first.
 Health checks are instantiated and registered at the server.

 ```ts
 // src/jitar.ts